-Sources: Census 2010, Summary File 3 (SF 3).
+Census 2010, Summary File 3 (SF 3).
 US Census Bureau.
 2015 PRC Community Health Survey, Professional Research Consultants, Inc.

 Further note that the poverty descriptions and segmentation used in this report are based on administrative poverty thresholds determined by the US Department of Health & Human Services.
 These guidelines define poverty status by household income level and number of persons in the household (e.g., the 2014 guidelines place the poverty threshold for a family of four at \$23,850 annual household income or lower).
-In sample segmentation: "very low income" refers to community members living in a household with defined poverty status; "low income" refers to households with incomes just above the poverty level, earning up to twice the poverty threshold; and "mid/high income" refers to those households living on incomes which are twice or more the federal poverty level.
+In sample segmentation: "<200% Poverty" refers to community members living in a household with defined poverty status or living just above the poverty level, earning up to twice the poverty threshold; ">200% Poverty" refers to those households living on incomes which are twice or more the federal poverty level.